ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_beta/plasma_beta.md

 turned on with iteration variable no. 8 (`fbeta`).
 The limiting value of $\epsilon\beta_p$ is be set using input parameter `beta_poloidal_eps_max`.

+!!! note "Origin of the $\epsilon\beta_p$ limit"

+    High poloidal beta shots in TFTR were performed[^6] and it was found that as $\beta_p$, exceeds approximately 1.2 times the aspect ratio, a separatrix with an inside poloidal field null is observed to limit the outer boundary of the plasma.
+Since the curvature of TFTR’s applied vertical field is constant, the appearance of the poloidal field null corresponds to the equilibrium poloidal beta limit.

 --------------------

 ### Beta upper limit